top of page

 PRICING:

-Pricing depends time of year, group size and dynamics.
-One to one forest bathing sessions are also available.
+Pricing depends time of year, group size & location.
+Private one to one forest bathing sessions can also be arranged.

-Please enquire via email to discuss options and location.
-Wildeye can support you in creating a woodland wellbeing experience.
+Wildeye can support you in creating a healing woodland wellbeing experience.

-Pricing ranges between £15 - £45 per head for group bookings.
+Prices range between £15 - £45 per adult for group bookings.

 Timings are flexible.
 Forest bathing sessions normally last between 2 hours - 4 hours long.